PyTables/PyTables/README.txt

 better recommended) to take advantage of PyTables.

-To compile PyTables you will need, at least, a recent version of HDF5 (C flavor) library, the Zlib compression library and the NumPy package.
+To compile PyTables you will need, at least, a recent version of HDF5 (C flavor) library, the Zlib compression library and the NumPy and Numexpr packages.
 Besides, if you want to take advantage of the LZO and bzip2 compression libraries support you will also need recent versions of them.
-These compression libraries are, however, optional.
+LZO and bzip2 compression libraries are, however, optional.

-We've tested this PyTables version with HDF5 1.6.9/1.8.3 and NumPy 1.3, and you *need* to use these versions, or higher, to make use of PyTables.
+We've tested this PyTables version with HDF5 1.6.10/1.8.4, NumPy 1.3 and Numexpr 1.3, and you *need* to use these versions, or higher, to make use of PyTables.
 Albeit you won't need numarray or Numeric Python in order to compile PyTables, they are supported; you only will need a reasonably recent version of them (>= 1.5.2 for numarray and >= 24.x for Numeric).
 PyTables has been successfully tested against numarray 1.5.2 and Numeric 24.2.

 We are using Linux on top of Intel32 and Intel64 boxes as the main development platforms, but PyTables should be easy to compile/install